Policies and enforcements

-You can be fined up to $30,600 or imprisoned for two years if a court finds you have been cruel to an animal or committed any other offence under the Animal Welfare Act and regulations in the Northern Territory (NT).
+You can be fined up to $30,600 or imprisoned for two years if a court finds you have been cruel to an animal or committed any other offence under the Animal Welfare Act 1999 and Animal Welfare Regulations 2000 in the Northern Territory (NT).

 Animal welfare inspectors and officers

 Animal welfare inspectors and officers investigate offences and issue notices and infringement notices.

 People who work in a wide variety of roles and organisations across the NT are authorised as inspectors and officers.